Russia says to halt gas supplies to Ukraine, mulling coal cut off over Crimea

 “There are different options, political ones, economic ones,” said Novak, when asked how Russia could retaliate.

 “Russia delivers coal to the Ukrainian energy sector.
-We could, and maybe in this situation we need to, take a decision about halting deliveries of coal by our commercial organizations which deliver coal to Ukrainian power stations.”
+We could, and maybe in this situation we need to, take a decision about halting deliveries of coal by our commercial organisations which deliver coal to Ukrainian power stations.”
+(Reporting by Andrew Osborn; Editing by Jason Bush)